Bay Leaf Benefits for Frizz-free, Shiny, Smooth Hair & Scalp Issues

 While some people claim to have straighter hair too as a result of frequent bay leaf compresses, we find that smoother, more manageable hair, with less frizz and flyaways, can be an achievable result as a result of this bay leaf compress.

 Simply boil 5-6 bay leaves (dried Bay leaves please!) in water for about 15-20 minutes – the amount of water ideally depends on the length/thickness of your hair.
 We suggest starting with a less concentrated ratio of bay leaves to water when you’re starting out, just to minimise the chances of any reactions!
+(Remember to do a patch test before trying anything new.)

 Once you have this ready, let it sit till it’s cool enough.
 Then, use this solution as a compress in your hair – we suggest wrapping your hair in a towel and letting it be for another 20-30 minutes (again, start small just to stay safe!).
 Finally, simply wash it off as you usually wash your hair with shampoo!